Neo-Dada Organizers: Third Neo-Dada Exhibition (September 1–7, 1960)

 The third and final "official" Neo-Dada Exhibition was put on at the Hibiya Gallery near Hibiya Park.
 Ushio Shinohara, sporting his trademark mohawk hairstyle, installed a temporary installation in Hibiya Park and then slashed it to ribbons.
 Masunobu Yoshimura wrapped his naked body with the group's exhibition flyers and Kinpei Masuzawa covered himself in fragile glass lightbulbs before proceeding to stroll through downtown Tokyo.

 Bizarre Assembly (September 30, 1960)

 The Bizarre Assembly, an outdoor destructive performance, was held at Yoshimura's "White House" atelier in Shinjuku.
 Yoshimura, Masuzawa, and Shinohara struck jagged holes into a metal sheet.
-Shinohara also performed his now-famous “boxing painting,” in which punched a large piece of paper with boxing gloves that had been dipped in ink.
+Shinohara also performed his now-famous “boxing painting,” in which he punched a large piece of paper with boxing gloves that had been dipped in ink.

 Dinner Commemorating Our Defeat in the War (August 15, 1962)

 On the 17th anniversary of Japan's surrender in World War II, some members from Neo-Dada reunited along with Group Ongaku and Tatsumi Hijikata to stage a collaborative performance, entitled Dinner Commemorating Our Defeat in the War (敗戦記念晩餐会), in a Tokyo suburb with the help of art critic Yoshida Yoshie.
 The event consisted of the performers eating a sumptuous dinner eaten before an audience, whose members had unwittingly purchased a 200-yen ticket for the privilege of watching them.
 The night was subtitled "Art minus Art" (Geijutsu mainasu geijutsu).
 During the evening, several performances followed one another: Masunobu Yoshimura brushed his teeth for about 30 minutes until his mouth ran with blood, Shō Kazakura stood on a chair and pressed a hot iron to his chest as part of a "ritual to execute the will of the Marquis de Sade," Yasunao Tone and Group Ongaku gave a concert of experimental music, and Tatsumi Hijikata stripped naked and performed Butoh, among others.